Islam in Georgia (country): Ottoman Empire and Iranian Period

 The Safavid dynasty was in constant conflict with the Ottomans over full control and influence in the Caucasus.
 From the early 16th to the course of the second half of the 18th century, the Safavids had to deal with several independent kingdoms and principalities, as Georgia was not a single state at the time.
 These entities often followed divergent political courses.
 Safavid interests were largely directed at Eastern (the kingdoms of Kartli and Kakheti) and Southern (the kingdoms of Samtskhe-Saatabago) Georgia while Western Georgia came under Ottoman influence.
 These independent kingdoms became vassals of Persia as early as in 1503.

 On May 29, 1555, the Safavids and the Ottoman Empire concluded a treaty at Amasya following the Ottoman–Safavid War (1532–55) by which the Caucasus was divided between the two.
 Western Georgia and the western part of southern Georgia fell to The Ottomans, while Eastern Georgia (comprising the kingdoms of Kartli and Kakheti) and the (largest) eastern part of southern Georgia fell to Safavid Iran.
 The bulk of Georgia and the region which had historically always been the most dominant stayed therefore in the Iranian sphere.
 This partition of the Caucasus and therefore including Georgia under Islamic rule was again confirmed in 1639.

-In 1703, Vakhtang VI became the ruler of the kingdom of Kartli.
-In 1716, he adopted Islam and the Safavid ruler confirmed him as King of Kartli.
-However, at a decisive moment Vakhtang was ordered to discontinue military campaigns, leading Vakhtang to adopt a pro-Russian orientation, though the Russian failed to tender him the promised military aid.
+The religious approach diverged between the Ottomans and Iranians in their governance of Georgia.
+While the Ottomans leaned towards the complete Islamization of the Southwest Georgian populace or a hands-off approach in certain western provinces, the Iranians focused on converting the elite class in the eastern region without influencing the predominant Christian majority among the population.
 For several centuries, the Georgian kings and aristocrats converted to Islam and served as courtiers to the Iranian Safavid, Afsharid and Qajar dynasties, who ruled them.

+In the regions of southern and western Georgia, where Ottoman rule held direct sway, a distinct scenario unfolded.
+The triumph of Ottoman dominance over South Georgia (referred to in Georgian as Samtskhe-Saatabago/Meskheti) represented a significant setback for feudal Georgia.
+This historical period witnessed the gradual diffusion of Islam across various rural segments of the populace.
+Its initial penetration occurred in the aforementioned southwest region of Georgia, notably with the establishment of the Ottoman pashalik of Akhaltsikhe (Childir).
+Ethnolinguistic minorities within the country also embraced Islam, a phenomenon further catalyzed by the influx of Turkic-speaking Muslim communities.

+The western sector of this region, designated as Adjara, underwent a challenging process of Islamization.
+In the sixteenth century, as per the Ottoman census of mountainous Adjara, the majority of inhabitants adhered to Christianity, subject to religious taxes.
+Notably, the initial conversion to Islam primarily involved the nobility.
+The comprehensive Islamization of the entire population, however, reached fruition only by the closing years of the eighteenth century.